 In designing a student’s program careful attention is paid to ensuring that students select from a variety of subjects and specialist areas including the particular sport they are interested in.
 While the sport specialist areas are an integral part of a student’s program we need to ensure that pathways options are maintained to best suit the individual student.

-The majority of Sports Academy students undertake Certificate III Sport and Recreation with two weekly skills and game style training sessions.
+In the Centre of Excellence (COE): Sports, the majority of students undertake Certificate III Sport and Recreation with two weekly skills and game style training sessions.
 In addition the weekly program includes rehabilitation, strength and conditioning and or physiotherapy, skills practice and match play and community links.

 What else does the course offer me?